Creative Commons Licenses for Artists: A Guide for Artists Online

 Moreover, they give creators flexibility by allowing others to share, use, and build upon their work under certain conditions.

-Additionally, Creative Commons licenses work alongside copyright law, not as a replacement.
+Additionally, Creative Commons licenses work alongside copyright law.
+But not as a replacement.
 They provide a structured way for artists to specify how others may use their work.

 At the same time, they ensure that creators maintain legal protection over their intellectual property.